the-teachingRSE-project/competencies/competencies.md

 e.g., in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
-RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards IT systems.
+RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards \ac{IT} systems.
 Handling personal data also has ramifications for information security considerations during the software development process.
 Data protection is a difficult subject, so RSEs should notice when they need to consult external expertise, for example when dealing with special topics such as cryptography or re-identification attacks [@Henriksen2016].